-At the CMM we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM for volume EM projects.
+At the CvEM, we have acquired a Zeiss Xbeam 550 FIB-SEM and a Zeiss Gemini 450 SEM for CvEM projects.
 For correlative microscopy we have a Zeiss LSM upright microscope equipped with an AiryScan detector.
-We also have a full suite of EM preparation equipment including a Leica high-pressure freezer and freeze-substitution unit, ASP™-1000 mPrep automatic specimen processor, and a RMC Boeckeler ATUMtome.
+We also have a full suite of EM preparation equipment including a Leica EM ICE high-pressure freezer and freeze-substitution unit, ASP™-1000 mPrep automatic specimen processor, and a RMC Boeckeler ATUMtome.
 Additionally, we have a Talos L120C transmission electron microscope to screen samples and collect tomograms for projects requiring higher resolution.

-We have developed protocols to render challenging samples amenable to volume EM imaging.
-Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman et al 2020, Chang YI et al 2021).
+We have developed protocols to render challenging samples amenable to CvEM imaging.
+Most recently, we have adapted high-pressure freezing (HPF) and quick freeze substitution (QFS) protocols to trap architectural intermediates in the rapidly developing C. elegans embryo (Rahman MM et al 2020, Chang YI et al 2021).
 We have recently acquired instrumentation to allow quick and consistent processing of larger tissue samples.

-While several groups have utilized “brute force” volume EM imaging of massive chunks of tissue (typically for neuroanatomy or connectomics projects) with great success, we have focused on rapidly and efficiently imaging targeted features of interest at high resolution, while also occasionally sampling the larger cellular context.
+We have focused on rapidly and efficiently imaging targeted features of interest at high resolution, while also occasionally sampling the larger cellular context.
 The strategy of high-resolution “ROI imaging” and intermediate resolution “keyframe imaging”, developed in collaboration with Zeiss Inc and Fibics Inc, is now a central feature of FIB-SEM tomography acquisition software ATLAS3D (Narayan K et al 2014).
 We continue to explore methods of efficient vEM imaging in a variety of systems.